-So if this is enough to tempt you into a trip on the rails, here’s 15 tips for smooth travel by train with small children:
+So if this is enough to tempt you into a trip on the rails, here are 15 tips for train travel with kids – follow these for smooth travel by train with small children:

 We also let them get a snack or drink from the buffet car as this is super-exciting when you’re little and also means they get to go for a walk.

-Immediately identify your nearest loo: This helps in those need-to-go-right-now emergencies (having just potty trained this is one of the greatest advantages of why it really is better by train).
+Train travel with kids will inevitably involve multiple loo trips.
+Finding the nearest one helps in those need-to-go-right-now emergencies (having just potty trained this is one of the greatest advantages of why it really is better by train).

 Do you argue a lot in the car?
 What are your best tips for stress-free travel by train this summer?